Active Transportation Plan

 How do I submit a request to put in a new crosswalk in a commercial/suburban area of Warm Springs?

-JoanSarah asked 13 days ago
+JoanSarah asked about 1 month ago

 Thank you for your question regarding requesting a new crosswalk in Warm Springs.
 Please contact the Transportation Engineering Division at Transportationengineering@fremont.gov for a separate request, evaluation, and follow-up.
 In the meantime, we encourage you to continue to sign up on the ATP mailing list at https://public.govdelivery.com/accounts/CAFREMONT/signup/36435 to stay up to date for more opportunities to provide your input throughout the ATP development.